Kyle Abbott is a right-arm fast bowler and right-handed batsman.

 He was born in KwaZulu-Natal, South Africa and has represented South Africa in all three formats at International level.

-Having first featured for KwaZulu-Natal in 2009, Abbott’s ability to bowl accurately at pace soon saw him noticed and he was selected to feature for South Africa A just three years later.
+Having first featured for KwaZulu-Natal in 2009, Abbott’s ability to bowl accurately at pace soon saw him noticed and he was selected to feature for South Africa A – a call-up which coincided with topping the domestic first-class wicket charts in South Africa.

 With an array of talented pacemen available for the Proteas, Abbott found himself in and out of the national side shortly after, leading him to join Hampshire in 2014 where he made a positive impression during a season-long stay – in which he picked up 36 first-class wickets at an average of just 20.33.